 Implants & Crowns

 Implants are one strategy for replacing a missing tooth or teeth.
-The recommendation for implants can originate with either an oral surgeon, a periodontist, or with your general dentist.
-Implant treatment in this Garden Ridge/Schertz/Cibolo office is handled in partnership with an area oral surgeon who imbeds a titanium post in the bone.
+Implant treatment in this Garden Ridge/Schertz/Cibolo office is handled on-site here through a team approach between our two doctors.
+Dr. Strahler will do the oral surgery step, imbedding a titanium post in the bone.
 It takes several months for the bone to grow closely around the implant and stabilize it, if there are no complications.
-After the oral surgeon determines that the implant site has healed, the patient returns to our office and a crown is made to match the teeth on either side of the implant.
+After Dr. Strahler determines that the implant site has healed, Dr. Penshorn will make the crown to match the teeth on either side of the implant.